FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 The data preparation and transformation covers all activities needed to construct the final data set that is fed into the machine learning service.
 Data preparation tasks are likely to be performed multiple times and not in any prescribed order.
 Tasks include table, record, and attribute selection as well as transformation and cleansing of data for the modeling tools.
 This can involve turning categorical features into numerical ones, normalizing the features, and removing columns not relevant for prediction (for example, the phone number of the client).

-Cloud Pak for Data offers a service called <strong>Data Refine</strong> that lets you clean up and transform data without any programming.
+Watson Studio offers a service called <strong>Data Refine</strong> that lets you clean up and transform data without any programming.
 To run the service:

 1. Click Add to project in the top bar of the project overview page.
 2. In the Choose asset type window, select Data Refinery Flow to create a new flow.